 Description

-Nutmeg Logs – a delicious, festive recipe for rum-buttered nutmeg logs that is perfect for cookie exchanges and Christmas Eve!
+A delicious, festive recipe for Rum-Buttered Nutmeg Logs that are perfect for cookie exchanges and sharing this holiday season!

 Ingredients